-The School Nurse keeps a stock of everyday remedies for common ailments.
+The School Nurses keep a stock of everyday remedies for common ailments.
 These are for administration to pupils and students in the Senior School and Sixth Form who become unwell in the course of the school day.
-Parents are asked to indicate consent in writing for the School Nurse to administer these medications as required when their daughter joins Surbiton High School.
+Parents are asked to indicate consent in writing for the School Nurses to administer these medications as required when their child joins Surbiton High School.
 Pupils are encouraged not to use their own OTC medicines whilst in School.